vehicle-lang/vehicle/doc/source/language/quantifiers.rst

 ---------------------------------

-One of the main advantages of Vehicle compared to a testing framework is that it can be used to state and prove specifications that talk about the network's behaviour over an infinite set of values.
+One of the main advantages of Vehicle compared to a testing framework is that it can be used to state and prove specifications that describe the network's behaviour over an infinite set of values.

-Suppose you have the following network:
+Suppose you have the following network which produces two outputs:

 .. code-block:: agda